saiyu77/Email-Spam-Detection-Using-CNN/README.md

 Setup Instructions

 Step 1: Install Anaconda Navigator (https://www.anaconda.com/products/navigator)

 Step 2: Launch Jupyter Notebook

-Step 3: Open the source code folder and run all the cells of emaill.ipynb, emaillearn.ipynb and CNN.ipynb sequentially Step 4: Generate cnn_model.keras and tokenizer.pickle or update them Step 5: Launch Pycharm
+Step 3: Open the source code folder and run all the cells of emaill.ipynb, emaillearn.ipynb and CNN.ipynb sequentially

+Step 4: Generate cnn_model.keras and tokenizer.pickle

+Step 5: Launch Pycharm

 Step 6: Make sure cnn_model.keras and tokenizer.pickle are in same folder as app.py

-Step 7: In the terminal, run: streamlit run app.py Step 8: Enter text and press check button to see the result.
+Step 7: In the terminal, run: streamlit run app.py

+Step 8: Enter text and press check button to see the result.